 The Practice Guidance Committee is responsible for providing a means within the APIC structure to assist and inform the membership on practice issues.
 This includes awareness and review of existing practices promulgated by other organizations and agencies, participation in the development of standards and guidelines with these organizations, and identification of areas in need of research.
 View committee.

-The Professional Development Council is responsible for promoting professional development of APIC members and diffusion of the APIC Competency Model.
+The Professional Development Committee is responsible for promoting professional development of APIC members and diffusion of the APIC Competency Model.
 View committee.

 Public Policy Committee